 The scientists are often as prejudiced and bigoted as the religious fundamentalists.
 At the start of her first book “Isis Unveiled” – which bears the subtitle of “A Master-Key to the Mysteries of Ancient and Modern Science and Theology” – H.P.
 Blavatsky wrote, “Our voice is raised for spiritual freedom, and our plea made for enfranchisement from all tyranny, whether of SCIENCE or THEOLOGY.”

 We should add that Theosophists are not against science per se but rather that we are against the ignorance, impudence, and – worst of all – the brutal soul-paralysing materialism, with which modern science is so blatantly characterised.
-It is undeniable that science, in spite of its gaping flaws, has contributed in numerous ways to the good of mankind and also that it could be of indescribably wonderful benefit to the progress of humanity if only it could discard its foolish blinkers.
+It is undeniable that science, in spite of its gaping flaws, has contributed in numerous ways to the good of mankind and also that it could be of indescribably wonderful benefit to the progress of humanity if only it could discard its foolish blinkers and equally undeniable that in a few quarters of the scientific world this seems to now be beginning.

 HPB stated in “The Key to Theosophy” that the duty of Theosophists and the Theosophical Movement “is to keep alive in man his spiritual intuitions.
 To oppose and counteract – after due investigation and proof of its irrational nature – bigotry in every form, religious, scientific, or social, and cant above all, whether as religious sectarianism or as belief in miracles or anything supernatural.
 What we have to do is to seek to obtain knowledge of all the laws of nature, and to diffuse it.
 To encourage the study of those laws least understood by modern people, the so-called Occult Sciences, based on the true knowledge of nature, instead of, as at present, on superstitious beliefs based on blind faith and authority.”

-One Theosophist who definitely did her part along these lines was Sylvia Cranston (1915-2000), an associate of the United Lodge of Theosophists, whose highly respected and compelling books on reincarnation have gained acceptance and recognition in all fields as the most authoritative books of the 20th century on this topic.
-Only a truly bigoted and idiotic person, one preferring the narrow comforts and confines of their own personal beliefs and uninformed theories, could read Cranston’s magnificent work “Reincarnation – A New Horizon in Science, Religion, and Society” and afterwards still continue to dismiss reincarnation as a “superstitious religious belief.”
+One Theosophist who definitely did her part along these lines was Sylvia Cranston (1915-2000), an associate of the United Lodge of Theosophists, whose highly respected and compelling books on reincarnation have gained acceptance and recognition as some of the most authoritative books of the 20th century on this topic.
+Only a truly bigoted person, one preferring the narrow comforts and confines of their own personal beliefs and uninformed theories, could read Cranston’s magnificent work “Reincarnation – A New Horizon in Science, Religion, and Society” and afterwards still continue to dismiss reincarnation as a “superstitious religious belief.”

 She also wrote the most thoroughly documented and well researched biography ever written of Madame Blavatsky, titled “HPB – The Extraordinary Life and Influence of Helena Petrovna Blavatsky.”
 The latter part of that book refers to some of the recent discoveries and findings of science and psychology, as well as NDEs (Near Death Experiences) and OBEs (Out of Body Experiences) and shows how Blavatsky clearly understood, explained, and accurately described the nature of such things in her writings of over a hundred years ago.